 Whether you are a full-time or part-time student, in a typical term you will receive a syllabus for each class, and each of those syllabi will contain a different, separate schedule of when readings, tests, presentations, and assignments are due.
 It is possible to consult each schedule or calendar individually and stay on top of your work, but wouldn't it be easier if you had one central calendar of all your work in all of your classes?

 Yes, it would.
 And in the digital age, this is easy to do.
 Putting in a little organizational work at the beginning of the term can save you crucial time at the end of the term.

-6. Reviewing the Grading Criteria
+4. Reviewing the Grading Criteria

 Your syllabus will tell you which assignments are graded and how important each assignment is to your grade.
 This most commonly takes the form of a grading breakdown wherein each graded element of the class -which includes conventional graded assignments like tests or quizzes, but also often includes participation as well-is allotted a percentage of your ultimate grade.
-Attention to the grading breakdown gives you a sense of which assignments your instructor thinks are most significant, and allows you to budget the time you give them in accord with their importance.
+Attention to the grading breakdown gives you a sense of which assignments your instructor thinks are most significant and allows you to budget the time you give them in accordance with their importance.

 In addition, your syllabus may provide you with more detailed information about how specific assignments are graded, such as rubrics for essays or guidelines for presentations.
 Sometimes these individual assignment descriptions and specifications will be given out separately later on in the semester.
-If this is the case, treat those documents the same way you do the syllabus -read closely, actively, and critically.
-Ask questions and plan ahead.
+If this is the case, treat those documents the same way you do the syllabus-read them closely, actively, and critically.
+Ask questions, and plan ahead.

-☆ EXAMPLE Sometimes getting a good sense of your grade can involve a little bit of math.
-For example: let's say at the midpoint in the semester you're hoping for at least an A- in your sociology course, but you've gotten B's on both your first essay and your midterm exam.
-The grading breakdown looks like this: "Essay 1: 15%; Midterm: 20%; Essay 2: 15%; Final Exam: 20%; Participation: 30%."
-Is your goal of an A-achievable based on a closer look at the breakdown?
+→ EXAMPLE Sometimes getting a good sense of your grade can involve a little bit of math.
+Let's say at the midpoint in the semester you're hoping for at least an A- in your sociology course, but you've gotten B's on both your first essay and your midterm exam.
+The grading breakdown looks like this:

+Essay 1: 15%

+Midterm: 20%

+Essay 2: 15%

+Final Exam: 20%

+Participation: 30%.

+Is your goal of an A- achievable based on a closer look at the breakdown?

 Yes!
-You've got 65% of your total grade out there for the taking!
-Learn from your experience with the first essay and the midterm and focus on ramping up your participation.
+You've still got 65% of your total grade out there for the taking!
+Learn from your experience with

-7. Identifying Your Responsibilities
+5. Identifying Your Responsibilities